djccarew/watson-dojo-pm-tester/README.md

 ![Score][35]

-Congratulations, you successfully created a predictive model in Apache Spark and deployed and tested it using the Watson Machine Learning Service in IBM Cloud :smiley:!!
+Congratulations, you successfully created a predictive model in Apache Spark and deployed and tested it using the Watson Machine Learning Service on IBM Cloud :smiley:!!

 ## Additional links